About the European Young People’s Conference

 All young people will be clustered with others in their age group as well as a serving one and will stay together in the same room for the duration of the conference.

-Registrants from outside Europe
+Registrants from outside of Europe or North America

 Who Can Register: Helpers